-- With concierge medicine, you may pay an annual membership fee upfront, but what other fees do members incur?
-Find out if your insurance covers your concierge doctor or if you will be responsible for out-of-pocket payments with each visit.
+- With concierge medicine, you may pay an annual membership fee upfront, but find out what other fees members incur.
+Check if your insurance covers your concierge doctor or if you will be responsible for out-of-pocket payments with each visit.

 - Yes.
-You may want a high-deductible health insurance plan in case of a hospital stay.
+You may want a high-deductible health insurance plan in case of a hospital stay, because hospital stays can be very expensive.
 Using a health savings account may save you money and offer tax benefits.

 - This can be tricky.
 Doctors often change plans from year to year (usually around this time), so the health insurance information on their website may not be up to date.